 Electric underfloor heating

-How electric underfloor heating works
+- How does an electric underfloor heating system work?

-Electric underfloor heating costs
+- Electric underfloor heating installation

 Because electric systems are generally quite thin and simple to fit, they can be easier and less hassle to install in an existing room than a wet heating system, which requires some space for pipework and could involve the floor being raised.